AmoebaThree/zoidberg/README.md

 The YAML file specifies:

 * Which hosts are available
-* Which services are available, and where they are from
+* Which sources are available, and where they are from
 * Which services need to run on which host

+It is possible for a single host to hold multiple sources.
+It is not yet possible to have a service in multiple hosts, but it shoudn't be too tricky to add.

 Example YAML: